RP 355 #9.02 WHO OR WHAT IS "TAKEN OUT OF THE WAY" (2 Thessalonians 2:7)?

 (Matthew 28:20) "And lo, I am with you all the days until the completion of the age."

-(John 14:16) "And I will ask the father, and he will give you another helper, that he may remain with you for the age.
+(John 14:16) "And I will ask the father, and he will give you another helper, that he may remain with you for ever.
 The spirit of truth ..."

-Jesus said that neither he nor the Holy Spirit would leave us until the end of the age, but this age does not end until Jesus comes back for Armageddon and the Antichrist is removed from power.
+Jesus said that neither he nor the Holy Spirit would leave us before the end of the age or after that, but this age does not end until Jesus comes back for Armageddon and the Antichrist is removed from power.
 (Revelation 19:11-21).
 This denies that the Holy Spirit can be removed from the earth as has been stated, as long as there are Christians here.

 Now let us examine the scripture, which literally reads like this:

-The Greek word mesou is the Genitive of mesoj (Gtr. mesos) which occurs 61 times in the New Testament, and is variously translated "midst" (41x), "among" (6x), "from among + ek" (5x), "midnight + nuc = night" (2x) etc. Only in this one scripture is it translated "way".
-If Paul had meant "way" here he had a perfectly good Greek word for it, which is odoj (Gtr. hodos).
+The Greek word μέσου is the Genitive of μέσος (Gtr. mesos) which occurs 61 times in the New Testament, and is variously translated "midst" (41x), "among" (6x), "from among + ἐκ" (5x), "midnight + νύξ = night" (2x) etc. Only in this one scripture is it translated "way".
+If Paul had meant "way" here he had a perfectly good Greek word for it, which is ὁδός (Gtr. hodos).
 This word means "a way", "a road", "a path", and occurs 102 times in the New Testament.
 It is variously translated "way" (83x), "way side" (8x), "journey" (6x), "highway" (3x), etc. The fact is that "hodos" means "way", and "mesos" means "midst", and there is no need to confuse these words as some translators have done.
 As we can see there is no word for "taken" in the Greek text, and the idea that something is "taken" away here has been inserted by the translators, and has no basis in the original Greek.

-Note 2: The Greek word translated "he be taken" (KJV) and "he comes into being" (RPT) is the word genhtai (Gtr. genetai).
-It is a second aorist, middle, deponent, subjunctive, of the Greek word ginomai (Gtr. ginomai) which has the basic meaning of "to come into existence", "to be created", "to be born", or "to be produced".
-It occurs 678 times in the New Testament, and is used with great latitude in the KJV.
-Translations include "be" (255x), "come to pass" (82x), "be made" (69x), "be done" (63x), "come" (52x), "become" (47x), "God forbid + mh" (15x) lit. "may it not come to be", "arise" (13x), "have" (5x), "be fulfilled" (3x) etc. It is mistranslated "being ended" (John 13:2), where a literal translation would be "having come into being", but nowhere does it have the sense of anything being "taken" away.
-It is translated in the sense of "arise" in the following scriptures:
+The Greek word translated "he be taken" (KJV) and "he comes into being" (RPT) is the word γένηται (Gtr. genetai).
+It is a second aorist, middle, deponent, subjunctive, of the Greek verb γίνομαι (Gtr. ginomai) which has the basic meaning of "to come into existence", "to be created", "to be born", or "to be produced".
+The verb γίνομαι occurs 678 times in the New Testament, and is used with great latitude in the KJV.
+Translations include "be" (255x), "come to pass" (82x), "be made" (69x), "be done" (63x), "come" (52x), "become" (47x), "God forbid + μή" (15x) lit. "may it not come to be", "arise" (13x), "have" (5x), "be fulfilled" (3x) etc. It is mistranslated "being ended" (John 13:2), where a literal translation would be "having come into being", but nowhere does it have the sense of anything being "taken" away, unless there are other words with it to indicate it.
+The Greek verb γίνομαι (Gtr. ginomai) is translated in the sense of "arise" in the following scriptures:

 (Matthew 8:24) "there arose a great tempest in the sea."